mlibre/Clean-Web-Scraper/README.md

 - 🎯 No duplicate page visits
 - 📊 Generates JSONL output file for ML training
 - 📊 AI-friendly clean text and csv output (perfect for LLM fine-tuning!)
-- 📊 Rich metadata extraction including:
+- 📊 Rich metadata extraction
+- 📁 Combine results from multiple scrapers into a unified dataset

 ## 🛠️ Prerequisites